 We analyze your readings in accordance with the 2018 ESC/ESH Guidelines for the management of arterial hypertension, and supplement them with additional indexes that give you a more complete picture of what’s happening with your cardiovascular system.
 We’ll also alert you when a reading looks alarming.
 However, any medical assessment or recommendations can only be given by your physician.
 Our interpretations cannot be considered a medical assessment or used as recommendations to start, change, or end any treatment.

 If you enter your blood pressure regularly — automatically or by hand — you’ll be able to track trends on charts or in the blood pressure log (monthly blood pressure report), see what impacts your results, and help your doctor understand how well your treatment is working.

 Note: A complete blood pressure analysis is available in the free version for the first 5 days.
-Go Pro for unlimited blood pressure analytics.
-A blood pressure log (monthly blood pressure report) is available only to Pro users.
+Go Premium for unlimited blood pressure analytics.
+A blood pressure log (monthly blood pressure report) is available only to Premium users.

 Can I measure my blood pressure with Welltory?